Yeti-Robotics/SwerveSimJS/README.md

 - WS to modify forward/reverse vertexes
 - AD to modify strafe vertexes
 - QE to modify rotation vertexes
-- arrow keys to modify bases position (test feature)
+- arrow keys to modify bases position
-- ZX to modify bases rotation (test feature)
+- ZX to modify bases rotation
 - Backspace to reset
+- V to activate Freespin mode

 ## Gamepad Controls:
 - Back to reset (also changes modes)